 In practicum students actually go out with working interpreters in Boston and observe and utilize the skills developed in the program in real life interpreted situations.

 Our professors and staff members have office hours in which they can help you with your questions.
 Along with the support from professors and staff members, the Interpreting Club at Northeastern University (ICNU) is run by students for students and hosts events throughout the year.
 Also, there are student organizations that may be of interest.

 When you enter Northeastern, you will also be assigned an academic advisor.
 The academic advisor for all ASL interpreting majors is Michaela Kinlock.
 She can be contacted via phone at 617.373.8598, or email at email@example.com.

 The language evaluation is your first step so that you can be placed in a class that is appropriate for your language level.
-Please be in touch with Jim Lipsky, ASL Language Coordinator, to make an appointment to take a language placement interview.
-He can be reached at email@example.com.
+Please be in touch with the ASL Program and we will connect you with an, ASL Language Coordinator, to make an appointment for a language placement interview.
+We can be reached at NUASLProgram@gmail.com.

 For information about the Deaf and interpreting communities at Northeastern and in the greater Boston area you can contact any of the following groups/agencies:

 - Interpreting Club at Northeastern University (ICNU)